 Main actions according to TCM*: Clears heat and resolves phlegm.
 Softens hardness and reduces nodules.
 Stops pain by inhibiting acid secretion.

-In Traditional Chinese Medicine (TCM), clam shells are plants that belong to the 'Cool herbs that transform Phlegm and stop Cough' category.
+In Traditional Chinese Medicine (TCM), Ha Ke belongs to the 'Cool herbs that transform Phlegm and stop Cough' category.
 In TCM Phlegm is a condition of Stagnation of Fluids which tends to start in the Spleen and then goes to the Lungs.
 If this overly accumulates it thickens and becomes pathological Phlegm.
 Phlegm, being a form of Stagnation, often starts as being Cool and transforms to Hot as the condition progresses.
 The herbs in this category are Cold in nature so they treat the later stages of the Stagnation: Hot and Dry-Phlegm with symptoms such as cough, goiter or scrofula.

-As suggested by its category clam shells are plants that are Cold in nature.
-This means that clam shells typically help people who have too much "heat" in their body.
+As suggested by its category Ha Ke is Cold in nature.
+This means that Ha Ke typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition clam shells can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Ha Ke can help restore a harmonious balance between Yin and Yang.

-Clam shells also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like clam shells tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+Ha Ke also tastes Bitter.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Ha Ke tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such clam shells are thought to target the Stomach, the Kidney and the Lung.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Ha Ke is thought to target the Stomach, the Kidney and the Lung.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.